jestjs/jest/docs/Es6ClassMocks.md

 });
 ```

-This will throw ***TypeError: _soundPlayer2.default is not a constructor***, unless the code is transpiled to ES5.
+This will throw ***TypeError: _soundPlayer2.default is not a constructor***, unless the code is transpiled to ES5, e.g. by babel-preset-env.
+(ES5 doesn't have arrow functions nor classes, so both will be transpiled to plain functions.)

 ## Keeping track of usage (spying on the mock)
-Injecting a test implementation is helpful, but we may also want to test whether our constructor was called with the correct parameters.
+Injecting a test implementation is helpful, but you will probably also want to test whether the class constructor is called with the correct parameters.

-In order to track calls to the constructor, we can replace the function returned by the HOF with a Jest mock function.
-We create it with [`jest.fn()`](JestObjectAPI.md#jestfnimplementation), and then we specify its implementation with `mockImplementation()`.
+In order to track calls to the constructor, replace the function returned by the HOF with a Jest mock function.
+Create it with [`jest.fn()`](JestObjectAPI.md#jestfnimplementation), and then specify its implementation with `mockImplementation()`.

 ```javascript
 jest.mock('./sound-player', () => {